isomerpages/moe-temasekpri/_about-us/School Services/School Canteen.md

 | Stall 6 	| **Wild Wild West<br>(Muslim-owned)<br>** 	| Pasta, Burrito, Chicken chop 	|
 | Stall 7 	| **Selera Temasek<br>(Muslim-owned)** 	| Rice and dishes, Noodles 	|
 | Stall 8 	| **Hot Delights** 	| Hot drinks, Snacks 	|

+We will be using this webpage if we are advertising for school canteen operators.